 The prices of most of the raw materials used by the Company are volatile.
-The impact ofCOVID-19 is expected to continue in the near future as well.
+The impact ofCOVID-19 is expected to play a role in the price of raw materials.
 The Company is doingits best to address this risk by framing appropriate procurement and pricing policies.

 The financial performance of the Company in the year under review has shown reasonablegrowth.
-The turnover from Manufacturing Division has shown an increase inturnover and proftability on account of higher exports and focus on high margin products.
+The turnover from Manufacturing Division has remained more or less in line withthe last year.
 The Services Division saw a better performance with increase in turnoverand Profitability.
-Exports have shown a growth of about 25% compared to theprevious year.Your Company is expanding its business in the overseas markets through its subsidiariesand branch which is expected to improve the export turnover further.
+Exports have shown a growth of about 17% compared to the previous year.Your Company is expanding its business in the overseas markets through its subsidiariesand branch which is expected to improve the export turnover further.

 SEGMENT WISE PERFORMANCE

 Your Company has 3 segments of revenue Manufacturing Units Service Units andOthers.
 Audited financial results of these segments are furnished in Note 24.4 formingpart of the Financial Statements.

-RISK AND CONCERNS
+RISKS AND CONCERNS

 The Company has put in place Risk Management Policy and Procedures for identificationassessment management monitoring and minimization of risks.
 It has identified potentialrisks under various categories like Business Dynamics Operations LiquidityMarket/Industry Human Resources Systems and Disaster Management.
 The Company isperiodically reviewing the risks and their identification assessment monitoring andmitigation procedures.
 It does not perceive any major technological operationalfinancial or environmental risks in the near future.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY